Carol Parc Hotel

-Located in the heart of Bucharest, on Aleea Suter Str. near the historical Carol Park, the hotel is located on one of the city's highest geographic locations, Filaret Hill (named after a late 18th-century metropolitan bishop of the region).
+The hotel is located in the heart of Bucharest, on Aleea Suter Str. near the historical Carol Park.
+It is located on one of the city's highest geographic locations, Filaret Hill (named after a late 18th-century metropolitan bishop of the region).
 The cul-de-sac is named after Suter, a German architect who helped in the planning of the park and parts of the neighborhood, including the symmetrically built Suter street.
 Aleea is Romanian for "alley."

 Press coverage and awards

 Newsweek included the hotel in its "Best of Romania" article, later following up with an exclusive in which the "extravagant services" are detailed.